Sales and Marketing are both working towards the same goal: securing business and helping their company grow.

 Marketing and Sales are both really important in their own right.
 No one – myself included – is going to argue with that.
 That said, they are far, far more powerful when united.

 “There is no question that, when Sales and Marketing work well together, companies see substantial improvement on important performance metrics: Sales cycles are shorter, market-entry costs go down, and the cost of sales is lower.”
 July-August 2006 Harvard Business Review

-The nature of sales means that salespeople are able to gain first-hand knowledge of customers – much of which would be difficult, if not impossible, to gain any other way.
+The nature of sales means that salespeople are able to gain first-hand knowledge of customers and their sales objections – much of which would be difficult, if not impossible, to gain any other way.

 Marketing is likely to have hard data that shows what sort of information, content, or language customers and potential customers respond to.

 Unfortunately, too many companies let Marketing and Sales operate as entirely separate entities.
 This is a huge oversight and missed opportunity, because together, they are so much more than the sum of their parts.
 They complement each other in a way nothing else can.

 In fact, companies that report “strong alignment” between Sales and Marketing have been shown to generate and close more leads, shorten sales cycles, retain more customers, make better forecasts, and grow faster than those that don’t.

 How to Get Them Working Together

 It’s all well and good to state the benefits of getting your sales and marketing teams to collaborate, but you also need to know how to get them to work together effectively.

 First things first: you need to inform them of your plans.
 A face-to-face meeting with every member of both the sales and marketing teams is the best, most effective way to get everyone up to speed and on board, to say nothing of the invaluable ideas, concerns, and suggestions each can provide you.

 The Initial Meeting

 This is key.
 Your staff needs to understand what you’re doing and why you’re doing it.